jamesncox/buy-where-react/notes.md

 [] When store is updated, not automatically rendering to the DOM.
 Need a reducer action to handle this.
     (refer to Memes vs Gifs delete actions/reducer for Gifs/Memes to see how specific item was removed)

+[] Error message isn't rendering when a store is incorrectly updated.
+Add error component to edit form!

 [x] Function to close the new item and new store forms when new item or store is created
     (tried creating a bunch of action creators and reducers to handle when components are open...not working right now)